kebaldwi/DNAC-TEMPLATES/LABS/LAB-4-Rest-API-Orchestration/catc-catcenter-2-settings/01-intro.md

 # Assigning Settings and Credentials

-In this module, we will use *Postman* to **deploy** `settings` and `credentials` to a hierarchy within Cisco Catalyst Center.
+In this module, we will use *Postman* to **deploy** `settings` and `credentials` to a hierarchy within Catalyst Center.

-Cisco Catalyst Center uses hierarchy to logically align intent (code and configuration) against infrastructure.
+Catalyst Center uses hierarchy to logically align intent (code and configuration) against infrastructure.
 This feature enables the network administrator to align change requests and outage windows to allow for changes and modifications to the network.

 ## Settings and Credentials Background